unlaunch/documentation/_docs/sdks/javascript-library.md

 ## Using the Library

-### Variation
+### Fetching Feature Flag Variation
 The `variation()` method will return the variation for the feature flag.
 It's method signature is:

 ```javascript
 unlaunchclient.variation(flagKey)
 ```

-It only takes the `flagKey` as argument.
+It only takes the `flagKey` as an argument.
 It will return the variation for the flag.
 This method will never throw an error.
 If there's an error such as no internet connection or flag not found, it will return a special string value: `control`.

 ### Fetching Configuration Attached to Variations
 To get configuration (key-value properties) attached to variations.
 It's method signature is: